composer/composer/doc/03-cli.md

 php composer.phar update vendor/package:2.0.1 vendor/package2:3.0.*
 ```

+> **Note:** For packages also required in your composer.json the custom constraint
-The custom constraint has to be a subset of the existing constraint you have,
+> must be a subset of the existing constraint.
+The composer.json constraints still
-and this feature is only available for your root package dependencies.
+> apply and the composer.json is not modified by these temporary update constraints.

 ### Options